-- 1. Evaluate the policies and procedures remaining to be adapted and adopted.
-(Currently) - 2.
+1. Develop SAEP policies and procedures.
+(Currently) 2.
 Coordinate with FMCSA PR Division and submit document for comments within FMCSA.
 3. Select two (2) officers to become Safety Investigators from the available pool of candidates.
 4. Coordinate training for selected candidates.
 5. Perform Safety Assessments to certify selected candidates.